FAQs

 All these appliances allow for multi-purpose grilling, including direct grilling, indirect grilling, and smoking, but each type helps you control cooking temperatures in different ways:

-Kettle grills:, such as the Weber grill, include a lid that has multiple adjustable vents to help you control cooking temperatures, for quick searing of smaller cuts of meat, to lengthier indirect/direct grilling of larger cuts.
+Kettle grills, such as the Weber grill, include a lid that has multiple adjustable vents to help you control cooking temperatures, for quick searing of smaller cuts of meat, to lengthier indirect/direct grilling of larger cuts.

-Smokers:, such as the barrel grill, are perfect for just that — smoking flavorful cuts of meat.
+Smokers, such as the barrel grill, are perfect for just that — smoking flavorful cuts of meat.
 Smoking methods involve indirect grilling with low to moderate temperatures over a longer period of time, using the smoke from charcoal, wood chips and/or chunks to infuse foods with a deep, smoky flavor.

 Kamado-style ceramic cookers, such as the Big Green Egg, are optimal for high-heat roasting, grilling and smoking.
-With a deep egg shape and thick, ceramic walls, the heat from the coals radiates off the walls, resulting in a cooker that can maintain low temperatures for a long amount of time.
+With a deep egg shape and thick, ceramic walls, the heat from the coal radiates off the walls, resulting in a cooker that can maintain low temperatures for a long amount of time.

 All of our products are HEAT TREATED.
 This means that all of our wood is artificially dried.
 This lowers the moisture content to an average of 18% to 22%.